Baby steps into the investment universe - Analytical; Part 2 of 3

 · I would start with Episode 51 on Buying Companies With Economic Moats, Pat Dorsey

-· This podcast is applicable to all the 3 levels of study
+· This podcast applies to all the 3 levels of study.

-· One of the podcasts I currently listen to on a regular basis
+· One of the podcasts I currently listen to regularly.

 Videos